Planning Focus

 • You are looking for market predictions or stock picks.

-• Your financial life is simple enough that coordinated planning would be more depth than you need.
+• Your financial life is simple enough that deeper planning would be more depth than you need.

 • You are not comfortable sharing tax returns, estate documents, benefits details, and the full financial picture.